AndreaBiondaPolimi/Anomaly-Detection-method-based-on-STSIM/README.md

 # Anomaly Detection based on STSIM as Feature Extraction
 ## Description
-This repository contains the Data-Driven approach of the Politecnico di Milano Master Thesis about Anomaly Detection: \title
+This repository contains the Model-Driven approach of the Politecnico di Milano Master Thesis about Anomaly Detection: \title

 ## Usage
 Execute the software